 Given that various research has documented women with disabilities are in the risk group for pregnancy complications ( babies small for gestational age, delivering prematurely, higher incidences of pre eclampsia and gestational diabetes and general poor health often associatied with low SES and maternal conditions requiring delivery but cesarean where ICU admission may be required) these women’s pregnancies are best managed in hospitals that have the infrastructure to offer appropriate care.

 Several studies have highlighted the importance of multidisciplinary involvement in the antenatal and perinatal care of women living with disability.
 Clinicians involved in caring for this population have to address complex health concerns.
 Therefore collaborations with other healthcare practitioners, perhaps representing multiple specialties and disciplines such as medical, nursing and diagnostic caring for these women is strongly advocated.
-For example consideration must be made for how medications prescribed to control existing comorbidities and conditions might affect fetal might affect fetal development and decisions regarding medication change and or dosing.
+For example consideration must be made for how medications prescribed to control existing comorbidities and conditions might affect fetal development and decisions regarding medication change and or dosing.
 An example is women with multiple sclerosis most often cease their medications for treatment during pregnancy and recommence usually around 6-8 weeks postpartum.

 Well coordinated and effective communication across all clinical disciplines ensures that all practitioners are thoroughly informed about the status of women’s various health conditions, especially as delivery approaches.